cmacfie/exjobb/exjobb.md

 * BA1 - How often do you look at release notes?
 * BA2 - In what circumstances do you look at release notes?
+    * Do you look at release notes before deciding to use a platform?
 * BA3 - What do you look for when looking at release notes?

 **BB - What should they look like?**

 * BB1 - Would you say it is important that software platforms have release notes?
+    * Do you find that information in some other way?
-* BB2 - How detailed should they be?
-[USE RELEASE NOTES MATERIAL]
+* BB2 - How detailed should they be? / What should they look like?
     * How important is it for you that the release notes are thoroughly written?
 * BB3 - Is it worth a company's time to make thorough release notes?
 * BB4 - How do poor release notes affect you?